alexhelms/lumidex/README.md

 - .FITS and .XISF files
 - Multiple libraries
 - Search -> Search your library to find the images you're looking for
-- Alternate Names -> Assign multiple names to the same image
+- Aliases -> Assign multiple names to object names from the headers
 - Tags -> Group your images with tags
 - Quick Scan -> only scan files added since the last scan
 - Statistics -> See your total integration time and breakdown by filter